Greenville, North Carolina: Hurricane Floyd

 In September 1999, Hurricane Floyd made landfall in eastern North Carolina, dropping nearly 17 in of rain during the hours of its passage.
 Many residents were not aware of the flooding until the water came into their homes.
 Most localized flooding happened overnight, and the Tar River suffered the worst flooding, exceeding 500-year flood levels along its lower stretches.
 An additional 20+ inches of rain had fallen prior in the month from the two passes of Hurricane Dennis.

-Damages in Pitt County alone were estimated at $1.6 billion (1999 USD, $1.87 billion 2006 USD).
+Damages in Pitt County, alone were estimated at $1.6 billion (1999 USD, $1.87 billion 2006 USD).
 Some residents in Greenville had to swim six feet underwater to reach the front doors of their homes and apartments.
 Due to the heavy flooding in downtown Greenville, the East Carolina Pirates were forced to relocate their football game against #9 Miami to N.C.
-State's Carter–Finley Stadium in Raleigh, where they beat the Hurricanes, 27–23.
+State's Carter–Finley Stadium in Raleigh, where they beat the Hurricanes 27–23.

+21st century

+In 2017, Greenville signed an agreement with Yeonsu District in South Korea to become sister cities.